 - Demonstrate a long record of achievement, seminal contributions and contributions outside of their clinical, research and educational responsibilities

 - Be available to attend the upcoming Annual Meeting

 Self-nomination is not allowed for this award.
 Once nominations are closed, all nominees will be contacted to verify acceptance of the nomination.

-Nominations for the 2015 Humanitarian Award are now open.
+Nominations for the 2015 Humanitarian Award are now closed.